Papilloma: Presence of HPV

 Immunoperoxidase stains have identified antigens of the human papillomavirus (HPV) types 6 and 11 in approximately 50% of cases of squamous cell papilloma.

 Prognosis

-There is no evidence that papillomas are premalignant.
+There is no evidence that papilloma tissue is itself premalignant, despite HPV's frequent connection to later development of cancers.

 Differential diagnosis

+Other conditions which may present similar symptoms (and which are also caused by HPV infections) include: